 STYLING TIP: Before coming to Iran, I recommend experimenting with colors, shape and wrap style works best for you.

-HAIR TIP: Don’t struggle adjusting your head scarf all the time.
-Pin you hair up with claw clips, barrette or bobby pins.
+HAIR TIP: Don’t struggle to adjust your head scarf all the time.
+Pin your hair up with claw clips, barrette or bobby pins.
 This will stop the scarf from slipping off.

 COVERING TIP: Don’t worry about covering the front of your hair, most Iranian girls expose their fringe (bangs) to show half their hair.
 If it hangs out the back it’s okay too, but it looks rather daggy doesn’t it!